rstein66/rstein66.github.io/_projects/msms-ne-album.md

 <p class="scene-direction">[Mannequins repositioned.
 Animal hide and spear disappear.]<br>[New items appear when named.]</p>

-Like us, Neanderthals had fun with their families and took care of each other.
-Can you imagine a mom watching her toddler play while grandma holds his baby sister and dad tells dad jokes?
+<p class="transcript">Like us, Neanderthals had fun with their families and took care of each other.
+Can you imagine a mom watching her toddler play while grandma holds his baby sister and dad tells dad jokes?</p>

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">